Comparison: QuickBooks Online vs. Enterprise Solutions

 QBO automatically downloads transactions for connected bank and credit card accounts for free.

-QBE has manual bank feed capability, possibly subject to a bank fee for a direct connection (ability to download transactions manually within QBE), if available.
+QBE has manual bank feed capability, sometimes subject to a bank fee for a direct connection (ability to download transactions manually within QBE), if available.

 Automatic Scheduling and Emailing of Sales Receipts and Invoices